harvester/docs/docs/networking/harvester-network.md

 A new VLAN network can be created via the **Advanced > Networks** page and clicking the **Create** button.

- 1. Specify the name and VLAN ID that you want to create for the VLAN network <small>(You can create same vlan ID on different namespaces of [Rancher multi-tenancy](/rancher/virtualization-management/#multi-tenancy) support)</small>.
+ 1. Specify the name and VLAN ID that you want to create for the VLAN network <small>(You can specify the same vlan ID on different namespaces of [Rancher multi-tenancy](/rancher/virtualization-management/#multi-tenancy) support)</small>.
    ![create-vlan-network.png](assets/create-network.png)

  2. Configure a route in order to allow the hosts to connect to the VLAN network using IPv4 addresses.
 The CIDR and gateway of the VLAN network are mandatory parameters for the route configuration.
 You can configure the route by choosing one of the following options: